 - 1.1.
-These regulations apply to students enrolled on the Queen Mary-Sorbonne Double LLM programme. - 1.2.
-The general management of the programme of study, including responsibility for the admission of students, and the organisation of teaching, shall be the responsibility of the Academic Co-Directors, established in accordance with the contract between the Sorbonne and Queen Mary, and based on the standard procedures of each institution.
+These regulations apply to students enrolled on the QMUL-Paris 1 Double LLM programme. - 1.2.
+The general management of the programme of study, including responsibility for the admission of students, and the organisation of teaching, shall be the responsibility of the Academic Co-Directors, established in accordance with the contract between Paris 1 and QMUL, and based on the standard procedures of each institution.
 The day-to-day management of the programme shall be the responsibility of the Academic Co-Directors. - 1.3.
 The programme is taught entirely in Paris. - 1.4.
-The programme consists of three parts: - Part 1 (January August) comprises 157.5 credits (6 taught modules plus 1 dissertation, each valued at 22.5 credits) taken with Queen Mary University of London. - b Part 2 (September March comprises credit (5 courses from within the French and European Law curriculum) taken with the Sorbonne, involving a minimum of 120 taught hours. - c Part 3 (April June) comprises the internship module, taken with the Sorbonne, and recognised by Queen Mary as 22.5 credits.
+The programme is offered full-time only, over 18 months, starting in January.
+In total, students will undertake the equivalent of 270 QMUL credits. - 1.5.
+The programme consists of three parts: - a Part 1 (January August) comprises 150 QMUL credits (120 credits of taught modules plus 1 dissertation valued at 30 credits) taken with Queen Mary University of London. - b Part 2 (September March) comprises credit (7 courses from within the French and European Law curriculum) taken with Paris 1, involving a minimum of 140 taught hours. - c Part 3 (April June) comprises the internship module, taken with Paris 1, and recognised by QMUL as 30 credits.